Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Fibrations whose general fibers have vanishing irregularity

-We also need the following result on the finiteness of log canonical models when the boundary divisors vary in a polytope. \begin{lem} Assume that \begin{itemize} \item $(X,B)$ is a projective $\bQ$-factorial klt pair, \item $X\to Z$ is a contraction to a projective normal variety, \item $K_X+B\sim_{\bQ} 0/Z$, \item $L$ is an effective $\bQ$-divisor on $X$ which is big over $Z$, \item $D_i$'s are effective $\bQ$-divisors on $X$ which are vertical over $Z$ for $1\leq i\leq k$, and \item $V$ is the affine subspace generated by $L$ and all $D_i$ in the real vector space of divisors, and $P$ is the polytope in $V$ generated by $L$ and all $D_i$. \end{itemize} Then there exist finitely many rational maps $\pi_j:X\dashrightarrow Y_j/Z$ for $1\leq j\leq l$ satisfying the following.
+We also need the following result on the finiteness of log canonical models when the boundary divisors vary in a polytope. \begin{lem} Assume that \begin{enumerate} \item $(X,B)$ is a projective $\bQ$-factorial klt pair, \item $X\to Z$ is a contraction to a normal projective variety, \item $K_X+B\sim_{\bQ,Z} 0$, \item $L$ is an effective $\bQ$-divisor on $X$ which is big over $Z$, \item $D_1,\cdots,D_k$ are effective $\bQ$-divisors on $X$ that are vertical over $Z$, and \item $V$ is the affine subspace generated by $L$ and all $D_i$ in the real vector space of divisors, and $P$ is the polytope in $V$ generated by $L$ and all $D_i$. \end{enumerate} Then there exist finitely many rational maps $\pi_j:X\dashrightarrow Y_j/Z$ for $1\leq j\leq l$ satisfying the following.

 For each point $C\in P$, there exists $1\leq j\leq l$ such that $\pi_j$ gives the ample model of $C$ over $Z$.